inverse-inc/packetfence/t/venom/test_suites/security_event_suricata/TESTSUITE.md

 1. Test if the device is in the Isolation ipset set
 1. Release the security event on the node
 1. Test if the device is in the registered ipset set
-1. Change the role of the device to guest
-1. Test if the device is in the role ID 2 ipset set

 ## Teardown steps
 1. Stop the client and remove the systemd script